VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

 - Remove Poke Events on load/save/transfer Add-On
   - Remove overworld encounters on load/save and on map transfer
 - Overworld Lavender Town Ghosts Add-On
-  - Shows ghost sprite for overworld encounters, needs Lavender Town Ghosts Plugin
+  - Shows ghost sprite for overworld encounters
+  - requires Lavender Town Ghosts Plugin
+  - You need to put a graphic, named "ghost.png", in your "/Graphisc/Characters/" folder of your project.
+This graphic is not provided here, but maybe you can easily find some resource, for example search for "shiny missingNo [Ghost Form]".

 ### INSTALLATION
 Installation as simple as it can be.